 Explore the gallery by clicking on the thumbnail that interests you.
 Use the ‘Leave a Reply’ function at the bottom of the page to submit any comments you wish to make.
 Team details follow the photographs.

 University activity continued on the Saturday with a good many Society members accepting the Swallow Class invitation to race with them.
 Participant and former Society Secretary Jeremy Atkins reports:

-Mention should also be made of Saturday’s activities when members of the Society sailed with the Swallow fleet in the most glorious of conditions.
-Two races were held in the light winds of the morning, followed by an epic 1.5 hour race in the afternoon with the wind up and the Swallows surfing down the waves.
+On Saturday members of the Society sailed with the Swallow fleet in the most glorious of conditions.
+Two races were held in the light winds of the morning These were followed by an epic 1.5 hour race in the afternoon with the wind up and the Swallows surfing down the waves.
 Simply magnificent and many thanks to the Swallow fleet and owners for their generous loan of boats.
 The first 5 visiting Society sailors were all OUYC alumni – retrieving some honour from the outcome of the Varsity Match.
 The winning Society visitor was none other than the CEO of the RYA, Sarah Treseder – with perhaps a little help from Mike Wigmore (Nottingham)!